• Home

 Managing the safety risks of light to medium heavy vehicles

 Seatbelts remain one of the simplest and most effective safety measures in heavy vehicles, yet non-compliance is still a leading factor in serious injuries and fatalities.
-For drivers and operators at Beck's Transport, ensuring seatbelts are worn at all times is not just common sense; it’s a legal requirement under road safety and workplace laws.
-Moreover, those pursuing a HR licence in Canberra or a truck licence in Canberra must be particularly vigilant about seatbelt use.
+For drivers and operators ensuring seatbelts are worn at all times is not just common sense; it’s a legal requirement under road safety and workplace laws.

 Learn More